reframe-hpc/reframe/docs/tutorial_basics.rst

    :lines: 6-

-Regression tests in ReFrame are specially decorated classes that ultimately derive from :class:`RegressionTest <reframe.core.pipeline.RegressionTest>`.
+Regression tests in ReFrame are specially decorated classes that ultimately derive from :class:`~reframe.core.pipeline.RegressionTest`.
 The :func:`@simple_test <reframe.core.decorators.simple_test>` decorator registers a test class with ReFrame and makes it available to the framework.
-The test parameters are essentially attributes of the test class and are usually defined in the test class constructor (:func:`__init__` function).
+The test variables are essentially attributes of the test class and  can be defined either in the test constructor (:func:`__init__` function) or the class body using the :func:`~reframe.core.pipeline.RegressionTest.variable` ReFrame builtin.
-Each test must always set the :attr:`valid_systems <reframe.core.pipeline.RegressionTest.valid_systems>` and :attr:`valid_prog_environs <reframe.core.pipeline.RegressionTest.valid_prog_environs>` attributes.
+Each test must always set the :attr:`~reframe.core.pipeline.RegressionTest.valid_systems` and :attr:`~reframe.core.pipeline.RegressionTest.valid_prog_environs` attributes.
 These define the systems and/or system partitions that this test is allowed to run on, as well as the programming environments that it is valid for.
 A programming environment is essentially a compiler toolchain.
 We will see later on in the tutorial how a programming environment can be defined.
 The generic configuration of ReFrame assumes a single programming environment named ``builtin`` which comprises a C compiler that can be invoked with ``cc``.
 In this particular test we set both these attributes to ``['*']``, essentially allowing this test to run everywhere.

+A ReFrame test must either define an executable to execute or a source file (or source code) to be compiled.
+In this example, it is enough to define the source file of our hello program.
+ReFrame knows the executable that was produced and will use that to run the test.

-Each regression test must always define the :attr:`sanity_patterns <reframe.core.pipeline.RegressionTest.sanity_patterns>` attribute.
+Finally, each regression test must always define the :attr:`~reframe.core.pipeline.RegressionTest.sanity_patterns` attribute.
 This is a `lazily evaluated <deferrables.html>`__ expression that asserts the sanity of the test.
 In this particular case, we ask ReFrame to check for the desired phrase in the test's standard output.
 Note that ReFrame does not determine the success of a test by its exit code.
 The assessment of success is responsibility of the test itself.

-Finally, a test must either define an executable to execute or a source file (or source code) to be compiled.
-In this example, it is enough to define the source file of our hello program.
-ReFrame knows the executable that was produced and will use that to run the test.

 Before running the test let's inspect the directory structure surrounding it: